runtimeverification/evm-semantics/driver.md

 ```

 -   `exception` only clears from the `<k>` cell if there is an exception preceding it.
+-   `exception_` only clears if there is an exception of the correct type preceding it.
 -   `failure_` holds the name of a test that failed if a test does fail.
 -   `success` sets the `<exit-code>` to `0` and the `<mode>` to `SUCCESS`.